mstksg/inCode/copy/entries/singletons-3.md

 'Obstruct
 ```

+(Note that `:kind!` is different from `:kind`: `:kind` is the ghci command to
+report the kind of a type expression, and `:kind!` is the ghci command to
+evaluate type families in type expressions.)

 Like type synonyms, type families can't be partially applied ("unsaturated").
 They only ever make sense in "fully applied" (or "saturated") form, with all
 arguments given syntactically.